What is A2 Key?

 You will need to demonstrate you can take part in a conversation by answering and asking simple questions.
 Speaking tests are normally held with two candidates.

 - Reading and Writing carries 50% of the total marks for A2 Key, while Listening and Speaking each carry 25% of the marks.

-- Candidates can access their results through the University of Cambridge results website
+- Candidates can access their results on Candidate Result website

 - For paper-based exams, these will be available after 4 to 6 weeks